Sichii/ALClientCS/README.md

 # Logging
 This client uses `Common.Logging`, allowing users implement their own logging solution if so desired, or any number of factory adapters from nuget. <br/>
 <br/>
-Alternatively, the default logging configuration can enabled by adding `ALClientSettings.UseDefaultLoggingConfiguration();` somewhere near the beginning of the application. <br/>
+Alternatively, the default logging configuration can be enabled by adding `ALClientSettings.UseDefaultLoggingConfiguration();` somewhere near the beginning of the application. <br/>
 The default logging configuration utilizes an `NLog` factory adapter.
 The logging level can be changed in the settings. <br/>

 # Settings